 The Company is required to restrict cash for: (i) direct selling insurance premiums and credit card sales in the Republic of Korea; (ii) reserve on credit card sales in the United States and Canada; and (iii) Australia building lease collateral.
-At each of December 31, 2022 and 2021, our total restricted cash was \$1.4 million.
+At December 31, 2023 and 2022, our total restricted cash was \$1.7 million and \$1.4 million, respectively.
 The Company classifies the restricted cash held in Korea and Australia as long-term since it relates to assets and services contracted for longer than one year.

-The following table provides a reconciliation of cash and cash equivalents, and restricted cash reported within the Company's consolidated balance sheets to the total amount presented in the consolidated statement of cash flows (in thousands):
+The following table provides a reconciliation of cash and cash equivalents, and restricted cash reported within the Company's consolidated balance sheets to the total amount presented in the consolidated statements of cash flows (in thousands):

-Decem ber 31, 2022 December 31, 2021 Cash and cash equivalents at beginning of period \$ 24,185 \$ 22,207 Current restricted cash at beginning of period 944 944 Long-term restricted cash at beginning of period 503 4,346 Cash and cash equivalents and restricted cash at beginning of period \$ 25,632 \$ 27,497 Cash and cash equivalents at end of period \$ 13,777 \$ 24,185 Current restricted cash at end of period 944 944 Long-term restricted cash at end of period 476 503 Cash and cash equivalents and restricted cash at end of period \$ 15,197 \$ 25,632
+Decem ber 31, 2023 December 31, 2022 Cash and cash equivalents at beginning of year \$ 13,777 \$ 24,185 Current restricted cash at beginning of year 944 944 Long-term restricted cash at beginning of year 476 503 Cash and cash equivalents and restricted cash at beginning of year \$ 15,197 \$ 25,632 Cash and cash equivalents at end of year \$ 7,731 \$ 13,777 Current restricted cash at end of year 938 944 Long-term restricted cash at end of year 718 476 Cash and cash equivalents and restricted cash at end of year \$ 9,387 \$ 15,197